 For each different type of experience, use the six categories below to provide a summary of your experience.

 - Date ranges of experience

-- Summary of activies (as two or three bullet points)
+- Summary of activities (as two or three bullet points)

 - Total hours

-The 100 hours of experience with groups of students should have been completed within the past two years.
+The 100 hours of experience with groups of students preferably completed within the past two years.

-You will need to provide the mandatory Reference Report form (see link on right) to two referees.
+You will need to provide the mandatory Reference Report form to two referees.
 Your chosen referees should be qualified to attest to your suitability for teaching and have observed you working with groups of children in the experiences you indicate on your Statement of 100 Hours Experience form.
 After you apply, the Admissions office will provide you with a reference report form link for you to pass on to your two referees.
 Please provide your referees with your TRU ID number so the Admissions office can match the forms with your application.

 Submit official transcripts from all post-secondary institutions attended except for studies completed at TRU.
 Official transcripts must come directly from the issuing institution and include a translation to English if required.
 Final official transcripts showing all final grades for courses needed to meet admissions requirements and a 4-year undergraduate degree awarded must be submitted directly to the TRU Admissions Office no later than the deadline of May 15th to be eligible to participate in the Fall intake of the program.